darktable-org/dtdocs/content/darkroom/organization/overview.md

 : One or more groups of processing modules.
 These groups are user-defined but some default groupings are provided as presets.

 [presets menu](./manage-module-layouts.md)
 : A menu that allows you to access stored module layout presets and create your own (via the "manage presets.." option).
+You can also directly access the "manage presets" dialog by Ctrl+clicking on the presets menu.

 Click once on a module group icon (including the active group) to show only the modules in that group.
 Click a second time to show all available modules.